NyteshadeXT/PF2e-Vault/8) Adventures/5A - The Slaver's Stone (D181).md

 The dragon drops her disguise, uses frightful presence, and then uses her breath weapon.
 The dragon then moves away, flying near the ceiling or near the island until breath weapon recharges.
 She uses melee attacks against any creature that closes on her.

 Her servants emerge from the waters to attack.

+The surviving mercenaries will join this combat as well.
+Adjust heath and remaining numbers appropriately.

 ### Features of the Area
 **Illumination:** This room is dark.